 When you're ready to sign up, membership for the academic year costs just £20 for students, £40 for staff or alumni, or £80 for community members.
 This includes rehearsals, performances and music.
 There's also a third off after Christmas if you wish to join in January.

 You'll have to supply your own concert uniform, which consists of a smart black shirt and trousers, with black shoes.

-All areas of the Music Centre are accessible for wheelchair users.
-Accessible toilets are available on the ground floor and there is a lift to the first floor.
+The ground floor of University Hall (stalls) is accessible for wheelchair users.
+Accessible toilets are available on the ground floor.

 If you're interested in finding out more about our choir, contact us email@example.com or 0115 848 4570 to confirm a time when you can drop in and try it out.